-By the property 2, y = D is not a null infinity nor a timelike infinity.
-By the property 3, y = D is a spacelike infinity, and also a p.p. curvature singularity.
-However, such a singularity may be harmless because (i) it is not naked for any observer in the region of y > D, and (ii) no free-falling causal observer arrives there.
+By property 2, y = D is not a null infinity nor a timelike infinity.
+By property 3, y = D is a spacelike infinity, and also a p.p. curvature singularity.
+However, such a singularity may be harmless because (i) it is not naked for any observer in the region of y > D, and (ii) no freefalling causal observer arrives there.

-In spite that no causal geodesic reaches y = D, causal curves could.3 However, any causal curve t = t(y) with constant θ does not reach y = D with a finite value of t.
-For such curves, from (3.1) we obtain with equality holding for null curves.
+In spite of the fact that no causal geodesic reaches y = D, causal curves could.3 However, any causal curve t = t(y) with constant θ does not reach y = D with a finite value of t.
+For such curves, from Eq.
+(59) we obtain with equality holding for null curves.
 For a null curve, we get